What Should Your Resume Look Like in 2022?

 Consider incorporating blue, which conveys leadership and knowledge, as a natural first step into color on your 2022 resume.

-As shown in this TORI award-winning technology resume, some slightly varied shades of blue are used as an accent to help employer names, job titles, and keywords stand out.
+As shown in this 2021 TORI award-winning Technology & Engineering leadership resume, some slightly varied shades of blue are used as an accent to help employer names, job titles, and keywords stand out.

 The trick when adding color?
 Apply it sparingly, and zoom out to see the overall picture after designing your format.